cicdops/awesome-ciandcd/README.md

 * [vmwarevshpere](http://www.vmware.com/products/vsphere)  VMware vSphere (formerly VMware Infrastructure 4) is VMware's cloud computing virtualization operating system
 * [ctrixserver](http://www.citrix.com/products/xenserver/overview.html)  XenServer is the best server virtualization platform for public and private clouds, powering 4 of the 5 largest hosting provider clouds.
 Built with scale, security and multi-tenancy in mind, XenServer allows for even greater flexibility and cost efficiency
 * [miscrosofthyperv](Docker - An open platform for distributed applications for developers and sysadmins)  microsoft virtualization
-* [docker](https://www.docker.com) Docker - An open platform for distributed applications for developers and sysadmins
 * [amazon](http://aws.amazon.com/ec2) Scalable, pay-as-you-go compute capacity in the cloud

 ## Source Code Management